moby/moby/docs/project/test-and-docs.md

     root@5f8630b873fe:/go/src/github.com/docker/docker# TESTFLAGS='-check.f TestBuild*' hack/make.sh binary test-integration-cli

-## Testing just the Windows client
+## Testing the Windows binary against a Linux daemon

-This explains how to test the Windows client on a Windows server set up as a development environment.
-You'll use the **Git Bash** came with the Git for Windows installation.  **Git Bash** just as it sounds allows you to run a Bash terminal on Windows.
+This explains how to test the Windows binary on a Windows machine set up as a development environment.
+The tests will be run against a docker daemon running on a remote Linux machine.
+You'll use  **Git Bash** that came with the Git for Windows installation.  **Git Bash**, just as it sounds, allows you to run a Bash terminal on Windows.

-1. If you don't have one, start a Git Bash terminal.
+1. If you don't have one open already, start a Git Bash terminal.

 	 ![Git Bash](/project/images/git_bash.png)